 Each partner institution establishes their individual policies regarding a student’s residency status.
 If you decide that dual enrollment is right for you, and have questions regarding your residency status, you should contact the residency officer at each institution.
 Oregon Tech residency policies can be accessed from Registrar's Office.
 Again, staying in contact with each institution on specific residency policies will alleviate confusion about institution-driven policies.

 Students need to register with disability services at any institution where accommodations are needed and each institution is responsible for providing services in the courses provided through their institution.
-A guide to services and frequently asked questions about Oregon Tech's Disability Services can be accessed at www.oit.edu/ds.
-You can contact Oregon Tech's Disability Services at 541.885.5227 TTY 541.885.1072 or email email@example.com.
+A guide to services and frequently asked questions about Oregon Tech's disability services can be found at Access & Campus Equity Services (ACES).
+You can contact Oregon Tech's ACES office at 541.885.0189 TTY 541.885.1072 or email email@example.com.